-Absolute Priorities: For FY 2022 and any subsequent year in which we make awards from the list of unfunded applications from this competition, these priorities are absolute priorities.
-Under 34 CFR 75.105(c)(3), we consider only applications that meet both Absolute Priorities 1 and 2.
+Absolute Priorities: For FY 2020 and any subsequent year in which we make awards from the list of unfunded applications from this competition, these priorities are absolute priorities.
+Applicants must address Absolute Priorities 1 and 2.
+They may also choose to address Absolute Priority 3.
+Under 34 CFR 75.105(c)(3), we consider only applications that meet all of the priorities that they choose to address.
 These priorities are:

-Absolute Priority 1: Effective and Efficient Delivery of Professional
+Absolute Priority 1: Effective and Efficient Delivery of Professional Development.

-Development.